 13. Assertion (A): The extraction of fossil fuels often involves environmentally destructive techniques such as fracking and strip mining.

 Reasoning (R): Fracking, a method used to extract natural gas from shale formations, can contaminate groundwater and induce seismic activity.
-Strip mining for coal removes entire layers of soil and rock, leading to habitat destruction and disruption of ecosystems.
+Strip mining for coal removes entire layers of soil and rock, leading to habitat destruction and ecosystem disruption.

 a) Both the A and R are correct, but the R does not explain the A.